Can GERD Cause Loss of Appetite?

 Gastroesophageal Reflux Disease (GERD) and Appetite Loss

 Gastroesophageal reflux disease (GERD) is a common digestive condition characterized by acid reflux, heartburn, and other symptoms.
 GERD affects up to 20% of Americans, making it one of the most prevalent health issues in the United States.
-Unfortunately, GERD can interfere with an individual's appetite, leading to decreased food intake and weight loss.
+Unfortunately, GERD can interfere with an individual’s appetite, leading to decreased food intake and weight loss.
+Additionally, GERD is interconnected with other digestive and kidney diseases, highlighting the importance of understanding these health concerns.
 This article will provide an overview of GERD, its connection to appetite loss, diagnosis, treatment, and prevention.

 What is GERD?